 Bond with your kitten

-If you want your new kitten to grow into a loving, happy member of your family, human contact is important from an early stage.
-Nap with your kitten, hold it while watching TV, or find other times to snuggle.
+If you want to raise kittens to become loving, happy members of your family, human contact is important from an early stage.
+Nap with your kitty, hold it while watching TV, or find other times to snuggle.
 Handling and playing with your kitten a few times a day will help your furry little friend form a strong emotional bond with you.
+And, let’s face it, kitten love and snuggles will be good for you too!

-Make sure that all human interactions with your kitten are gentle.
+Make sure that all human interactions with your cat are gentle.
 Kittens are especially fragile before 12 weeks of age.
-If you have children, monitor their introduction to the new kitten to make sure it’s a positive experience for both the kitten and child.
+If you have children, monitor their introduction to the new pet to make sure it’s a positive experience for both the cat and child.
+Your kids might not know how to care for a kitten, but they need to know they have to be careful.
 When your furry bundle of joy is comfortable, it should start purring.
 That’s when you know you’ve got a winner.

-If you are away at work for most of the day, invite a neighbour or a pet sitter to keep your fur baby company.
-A Petcube Play interactive pet camera can also be a creative solution to watch, chat, and play with your kitten during the day.
-Even if you can't play with your pet one-on-one, auto-play mode can give your pet a game of laser tag when they're feeling active.
+If you are away at work for most of the day, invite a neighbor or a pet sitter to keep your fur baby company.
+A Petcube Play interactive pet camera can also be a creative solution for taking care of a kitten even when you’re not there.
+This pet camera lets you watch, chat, and play with your kitten during the day, ensuring your kitty gets all the love and entertainment they need.
+Even if you can't play with your pet one-on-one, the auto-play mode can give your pet a game of laser tag when they're feeling active.